eBork1/Projects-Exercises/docs/projects/final-project.md

 4. Use React.js for components and front end functionality
 5. Use Laravel for blades and back end connectivity
 6. Use Google Cloud and Firebase for site and database hosting
+7. Link Google Cloud live link to your github repo in README.md and the [project description](https://stackoverflow.com/questions/7757751/how-do-you-change-a-repository-description-on-github)

 #### Additional Requirements